abdo643-HULK/Mobile-Security/exercises/ex4/Documentation.md

 ### 1.3

-Yes, but the `/bin/sh` has to be changed to `pw.exe` on Windows to be able to execute Powershell commands
+Yes, but the `/bin/sh` has to be changed to `pw.exe` on Windows to be able to execute PowerShell commands

 ### 1.4